bgoonz/BGOONZ_BLOG_2.0/docs/content/dated/usestrictandget.md

 By including this directive in a JavaScript file or function, we will direct the JavaScript engine to execute in strict mode which disables a bunch of behaviors that are usually undesirable in larger JavaScript projects.
 Among other things, strict mode changes the following behaviors:

--   Variables can only be introduced when they are preceded with “var”
+-   Variables can only be introduced when they are preceded with "var”
 -   Attempting to write to read-only properties generates a noisy error
--   You have to call constructors with the “new” keyword
+-   You have to call constructors with the "new” keyword
--   “this” is not implicitly bound to the global object
+-   "this” is not implicitly bound to the global object
 -   Very limited use of eval() allowed
 -   Protects you from using reserved words or future reserved words as variable names